-If your car insurance company does cover you for period of time after you purchase a new car but before you have technically placed the car on your policy then normally you must be replacing a car already on the policy (say you traded in a car and replaced that car on your policy with the new car) and the coverages extended to you will be the same as the car you are taking off the policy.
+If your car insurance company does cover you for a period of time after you purchase a new car but before you have technically placed the car on your policy then normally you must be replacing a car already on the policy (say you traded in a car and replaced that car on your policy with the new car) and the coverages extended to you will be the same as the car you are taking off the policy.

-Since insurance companies' policy guidelines vary in if a new car will have any grace period to be placed on your policy it is best to discuss this issue with your insurance carrier before buying a new car.
-Even if there is a "grace period" it is always best to inform your insurance agent when you have purchased a new car and to give him the information needed to get the motor vehicle properly placed on the policy as soon as possible after your purchase of it.
+Since insurance companies’ policy guidelines vary if a new car will have any grace period to be placed on your policy, it is best to discuss this issue with your insurance carrier before buying a new car.
+Even if there is a “grace period” it is always best to inform your insurance agent when you have purchased a new car and to give him the information needed to get the motor vehicle properly placed on the policy as soon as possible after your purchase of it.

 To find out what your state’s laws are regarding grace periods to add a newly purchased car to your policy, check with your state insurance regulatory body.
 Then to find out if your current car insurance policy would extend to a new car that you buy for a certain amount of time (grace period) speak to your agent.

 — Michelle Megna contributed to this story.